Social Listening: Definition, Tools, and Strategies for Business Growth

 Audience insights you’ve gathered

-Keep in mind that relevant conversations about your brand and products can happen anywhere on the internet.
-It’s a good idea to monitor as many social channels as possible, starting with channels that your current audience and customers most use and adding other channels to your strategy over time.

-To narrow and organise the information you need the social listening tool to gather, choose your filters based on your keyword list, sentiments, types of interactions (shares, likes, or comments), and more.
+To narrow and organize the information, you need the social listening tool to gather and choose your filters based on your keyword list, sentiments, types of interactions (shares, likes, or comments), and more.

 Schedule time in your workflow to measure the results of your social listening strategy.
-Using your KPIs as guides, examine the sentiment around your brand, the trending topics, the number of mentions, etc. Then, determine the actions you’ll take, based on the results, and continually refine your strategy.
+Using your KPIs as guides, examine the sentiment around your brand, the trending topics, the number of mentions, etc. Then, determine your actions based on the results and continually refine your strategy.

 Remember: Social listening can be a powerful tool for improving your marketing because it brings attention to the voices of your customers.
 As you begin implementing your social listening strategy, keep these best practices in mind: